Bright mornings and light evenings are perfect for getting out more with your dog, read our advice and tips on getting the most out of summer walks.

 - Apply a specially formulated sunscreen.
 If your dog is white or fair, you should apply sunscreen to sensitive areas such as their ears.

-- If you have come in the car, your dog will appreciate an iced bottle of water as a cooling aide as you make your way home.
+- If you have travelled by car, your dog will appreciate an iced bottle of water as a cooling aide as you make your way home.

 Looking for some ideas?